kevinyswong/kevinyswong.github.io/index.md

 was not the omnipotent deity of the Judeo-Christian tradition but a god embedded in the personal and everyday, everywhere and needing no more worship than a spiritual awareness.
 What a great cheat!
-How he committed the intellectual laziness of conflating one God with another by using the same terminology!
+How he committed the intellectual laziness of conflating one god with another by using the same terminology!
 And the notion of God is too loosely defined.
 Do we agree with Maimonides when he explained that the Jewish God is such a perfect unity that he could not be described in any positive sense, and we cannot say God has arms or legs, or that